SM outlines the role of businesses in driving sustainability in the global summit

 “Mr. Sy wanted shoes and eventually all other products to be accessible to every Filipino.
 He was very particular about servicing the customer, understanding their aspirations and catering to their varying needs,” Mr. DyBuncio said.

 Mr. Sy likewise understood the entrepreneur and what it meant to make one’s own way in the big world of business.
 Mr. Sy integrated best practices into the way SM operated and especially in its dealings with suppliers, tenants, lenders, and how it serviced customers.

 “When we grow, they grow with us.
 And with business growth, comes great responsibility.
 Mr. Sy believed that business growth and social development grew hand in hand,” he said.

-Mr. DyBuncio said that SM’s national footprint of malls, supermarkets, department stores help create economic opportunities and activity in terms of jobs and access to financing through banks and formal retailing especially for small and medium enterprises through inclusive supply chains whenever it entered a new community.
+Mr. DyBuncio said that SM’s national footprint of malls, supermarkets, and department stores helps create economic opportunities and activity in terms of jobs and access to financing through banks and formal retailing especially for small and medium enterprises through inclusive supply chains whenever it entered a new community.

-Taking into consideration the safety and welfare of the communities it serves, SM likewise builds integrated lifestyle cities with sustainable designs, earmarking a proportion of capital expenditure to incorporate disaster resilient features in design and construction developments, employing disaster risk management methods and business continuity management systems.
+Taking into consideration the safety and welfare of the communities it serves, SM likewise builds integrated lifestyle cities with sustainable designs, earmarking a proportion of capital expenditure to incorporate disaster-resilient features in design and construction developments, and employing disaster risk management methods and business continuity management systems.